Field Experience & Clinical Practice

 The final field experience for teacher candidates is EDU 39103 Junior Field Experience.
 Candidates must complete an application process prior to admission to Junior Field Experience.
 The application is submitted to the Junior Field Instructor and placement is handled by the Field Experience Coordinator.
 In addition to completing the application, the teacher candidate must adhere to the following standards:

-- A GPA of 2.5 in General Studies courses and Curriculum Content courses
+- A GPA of 2.5 in General Studies courses

 - No final course grade of Incomplete or the letter grade of “F” on transcript.